NLP-Discourse-SoochowU/DTCP/README.md

 ![image](https://github.com/NLP-Discourse-SoochowU/DTCP/blob/main/data/corpus/papers.jpg)

-In this published corpus, we only present the annotation of DTC chains, and we'll provide a more complete version in the future.
+In this published corpus, we only present the annotation of DTC chains, and we'll provide a more informative version in the future.

 #### DTC Parser